 Abnormal results may suggest a male infertility problem.
-For example, if the sperm count is very low or very high, there is a likelihood of being less fertile.
-The acidity of the semen and the presence of white blood cells (suggesting infection) may influence fertility.
+For example, if the sperm count is very low or very high, a man may be less fertile.
+The acidity of the semen and the presence of white blood cells (suggesting infection) may affect fertility.
 Testing may reveal abnormal shapes or abnormal movements of the sperm.

 There are no risks.